rtous/edcav/mongodb_hands_on/README.md

 ## 7. Accessing MongoDB from Python code (OPTIONAL)

-Let's first install the required dependencies (in Ubuntu):

-	apt-get update
+Let's first create a local directory named "mongodbclient" in your home directory:

+	cd $HOME
+	mkdir mongodbclient

+Check the absolute location of the folder (this will help you to find things later).

+	pwd

+The following assumes that you have Python installed (as happens by default in Ubuntu/macOS).
+You can check that with (from the Ubuntu/macOS terminal):

-	apt-get install -y python
+	python --version

-	apt-get install -y python-pip
+It's recommended to work within a virtual environment (this way the python libraries will not be mixed with the ones in your system).
+It's as easy as doing (from within the mongodbclient folder):

-	python3 -m venv myvenv
+	python -m venv myvenv
 	source myvenv/bin/activate

+Let's install the required python library for working with MongoDB:

 	pip install pymongo

-Let's now create the program that will send requests to the MongoDB server (a client program).
-You can do it from the terminal (from the drcav directory):
+Let's now create a program that will send requests to the MongoDB server (a client program).
+Edit a new file named MyMongoClient.py with a text editor.
+In case you are working on Windows with WSL2 see [this](../wsl.md) to know how to edit files*.

-	touch MyMongoClient.py

-Now edit the file and copy there the following code:

 	import pymongo